OblongCheese/Moon/_posts/2015-12-07-Public-Transport-in-Brisbane.md

 title: Public Transport in Brisbane
 ---

-<p class="intro"><span class="dropcap">I</p>'ve said it before, but I feel so aggrieved by this that I feel as though I need to impotently complain about it again.
+I've said it before, but I feel so aggrieved by this that I feel as though I need to impotently complain about it again.

 People in Brisbane are THE SLOWEST at getting on a train I've ever seen in my life.
 It takes people so long to walk on, and when they do, they stand about two steps into the carriage absent-mindedly looking about for a seat, but not any seat, it has to be their seat that they always sit on.
 And when that seat is inevitably already taken on the peak hour service, they begrudgingly - in what feels to me about one and a half times longer than it should actually take - sit somewhere else.
 But by now there is a backlog of similarly glassy-eyed, absent-minded zombie passengers that for all intents and purposes you'd think getting on a train is the equivalent for these people as deciding just exactly where and how they'd like to be executed.